erinvdoyle/instatrip/README.md

   - **As the owner of the site**, I want:
     - To deliver a program with a clean, well-planned interface that seamlessly collects user preferences to predict a tailored selection of vacation destinations
     - To connect my users with the best prices for their chosen destinations and with a reputable airline, Ryanair
-    - To offer a variety of choice and a fun factor that encourages repeat vists and word of mouth recommendations
+    - To offer a variety of choice and a fun factor that encourages repeat vists and word of mouth recommendation
     </details>

 ## Features to Achieve the Goals